via: Pexels / Alexander Suhorucov

 47. If you were given $5,000 to provide happiness to the most amount of people, what would you do?

-A challenging but amusing question to answer!
-It's a chance to let your conversational partner be a little creative and also show their charitable side.
-This is very open and can lead to some very deep and novel responses that will initiate debate and lively discussions.
+Why It's Great: A challenging but amusing question to answer!
+This is very open, and can lead to some very deep and novel responses.

 48. You have to give a 10-minute speech at a high school.
 What is it about?